Stan Cliburn

 Stanley Gene Cliburn (born December 19, 1956) is an American former professional baseball player and current manager of the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He was previous the manager of the New Britain Bees and the Rochester Red Wings, the Triple-A affiliate of the Minnesota Twins, from 2006 to 2009.
 Cliburn has also managed in the Arizona Fall League and at other levels in the minor leagues.
-He is the twin brother of former Major League pitcher Stu Cliburn, who remains a coach in the Twins' farm system.
+He is the twin brother of former Major League pitcher Stu Cliburn, who is currently the pitching coach for the Chicago Dogs of the American Association of Professional Baseball.
 Cliburn was most recently the manager of the New Britain Bees of the Atlantic League, an independent baseball league.

 Playing career

 Cliburn played one season in the majors with the California Angels in 1980 during which he appeared in 54 games at catcher, but he would play in over 948 minor league games during his fourteen-year playing career.